 Plus, while your cat may tolerate this method better than having its temperature taken rectally, the animal may try to get away from you.
 If it does, grab it by the scruff of the neck, which usually (if temporarily) will calm most cats.

-Insert a digital ear thermometer (which usually cost more than rectal or oral ones) in your cat's ear.
+Insert a digital ear thermometer in your cat's ear.
 Hold it horizontally while keeping the cat's head still.

 When it beeps to let you know it has a reading, release your cat and record the temperature.
 Thoroughly clean the thermometer.

-A temperature of 105 degrees is a dangerous level and your cat should be seen by a veterinarian immediately.
-If it's above 103, you should call your veterinarian for advice.
+A temperature of 105 F is a dangerous level and your cat should be seen by a veterinarian immediately.
+If it's above 103 F, you should call your veterinarian for advice.